glacier-modding/Hitman-Hashes/README.md

 | inSA    | 0b100000                    |

 ## Scripts
-This repository contains two main scripts merge.py and add_paths.py.
+This repository contains three main scripts merge.py and add_paths.py, add_new_hashes.py.
 They must be ran from the repository's root directory like `python ./scripts/add_paths.py`.

 ### merge.py
 Generates the hash_list.txt.
 Takes a version number as an argument.